Why Use Docker on VMware?

 In order to use the Docker platform to aid your digital transformation, but still leverage the efficiencies of VMware, there are three key areas to consider:

-All the Docker containers within a Docker host run on a single OS, sharing commonly used resources from that OS.
-Sharing resources means that the application container is much smaller than the full virtualized OS created in VMware vSphere.
-The smaller software image in a container can typically be created much more quickly than the VMware OS image because you are not booting an entire OS; you are simply launching an application on the Docker host (with some isolation features enabled).
-Containers can typically be launched in seconds rather than minutes.
+Inside a Docker host, all the Docker containers run on a single OS, sharing widely used resources from that OS.
+Sharing resources means the application container is far smaller than the complete virtualized operating system produced in VMware vSphere.
+Simply start an application on the Docker host (with some insulation features enabled).
+Usually containers can be released in seconds and not minutes.

-The key question the deployment team will ask is why virtualization is being considered.
-If the point of the shift is at the OS level, with the goal to provide each user or user population with their own operating environment while requiring as few physical servers as possible, then VMware vSphere is the logical option.
-However, if your focus is on the application, with the OS hidden or irrelevant to the user, then Docker containers become a realistic option for deployment.
+Why is your team considering virtualization?
+If the purpose of the change is at the OS level, with the goal of having their own operating environment for each user or user population while needing as few physical servers as possible, then VMware vSphere is the logical choice.
+If your attention is on the query, however, with the OS concealed or irrelevant - Docker containers become a realistic option for deployment.

 Another area of concern is the cost of keeping your virtualization platform by either purchasing more licenses or renewing the ones you currently have.
 Your organization has likely spent a sizable amount of money to have an optimized virtual platform with the ability to run any OS to support the applications for your business, so spending more money may not be a viable option.